 The reality in my experience is that the best they can do is not be as bad as standard dense memory foam.
 At the end of the day, they rarely provide real cooling, as your body heat still remains mostly trapped between you and the bed.

 I didn’t find the DreamCloud had a particular problem with overheating, which is good.
-But I didn’t notice anything exceptional about the temperature regulation when sleeping on it in the muggy New York summer of 2018.
+But I didn’t notice anything exceptional about the temperature regulation when sleeping on it during the muggy New York.
 You’ll still need air con or a fan.